jake-walker/jakew.me/source/_posts/2016-07-24-electron-introduction.md

 ---

-I think the Javascript we put in could have gone into `renderer.js` but I didn't get it to work.
+I think the JavaScript we put in could have gone into `renderer.js` but I didn't get it to work.

 Now for awesome some new Node.JS apps huh?